 end

-In the Column section of the Properties view, select SemQL in the value type drop down of the Color property, and then click the Edit button to open the SemQL Editor.
+In the Column section of the Properties view, next to the Text Color property, select SemQL in the drop-down menu, and click the Edit button to open the SemQL editor.

 case